Supportive Care for Radiation Oncology Patients at Massachusetts General Hospital

 Informal sessions, led by the Oncology Chaplain, are offered to help patients renew and refresh their spirits.

 Experience music’s ability to increase coping skills and promote relaxation.

 Sessions are led by Music Therapists.
 No musical ability is required.

 Attend monthly sessions on various topics to learn how to cope and balance personal and family needs as you go through treatment.
 Learn about other resources available to patients and families.
 Monthly sessions are led by a Licensed Social Worker

-Located in the FHBPTC, the Navigator is available to meet with newly diagnosed patients to assist with access issues, local housing, including the ACS Hope Lodge and Home Away From Home.
+The Patient Navigator is available to meet with newly diagnosed patients to assist with access issues, local housing, including the American Cancer Society Hope Lodge and Home Away From Home.
 Our Patient Navigator will introduce other available resources within the Cancer Center, MGH, outside facilities and within the community.

 Oncology Resource Specialist

 Our Social Service Oncology Resource Specialist is available to give you information about community transportation options if you need assistance getting to your appointments and to provide information about temporary lodging for patients who require local housing during their course of treatment.

 Toy Friday is an anticipated day for all the children under treatment.
 The toys are a reward for a “job well done” during that week.
 Siblings are also acknowledged, and share in the fun of selecting a toy from the Treasure Cabinet each week.